 Thus from the end of January through most of February, a soothing message got widespread traction, not just with Donald Trump and his audience, but among traditional media in the United States, which exhorted us to worry about the flu instead, and warned us against overreaction.
 It seemed sensible, grown-up, and responsible.
 “Get a Grippe, America,” read the headline of one piece that made fun of those worried about this pandemic with a play on grippe (French for “flu,” how clever.)
 The title said that the flu was a much bigger threat “for now.”
 There was a New York Times op-ed with a nice alliteration, telling us to “Beware of the Pandemic Panic,” again comparing the coronavirus to the flu, and warning us that overreaction would be worse than the pandemic.
 (The author wrote a follow-up admitting he was wrong, but claiming that this was a “black swan” event, something unpredictable, rather than what it was: predictable and predicted, a gray rhino).
 Another New York Times op-ed, on February 5, provocatively titled “Who Says It’s Not Safe to Travel to China?” and written by a tourism-industry reporter, claimed travel bans were unjust and ineffective, and were racist especially because they weren’t issued for flu—and, astonishingly, went on to reassure readers that most coronavirus victims recovered.

-Other media followed suit, in framing the initial response as an overreaction.
-BuzzFeed News ran a piece telling people to worry about the flu instead of the coronavirus.
-(It has since wisely changed its headline, though that doesn’t erase the damage.)
+Other media also framed the initial response as an overreaction.
+BuzzFeed News ran a headline telling people to worry about the flu instead of the coronavirus.* (It has since wisely changed its headline, though that doesn’t erase the damage.)
 Recode published an article titled “The Tech Industry Is Terrified of the Virus,” emphasizing that “public officials in the area say the virus is contained”—and even mentioning the eccentric doomsday scenarios of tech billionaires.

 These pieces were neither exceptional nor exceptionally bad.
 In fact, they were routine examples of the common sentiment among mainstream media.
 There was coverage of the coronavirus, but we did not have what we desperately needed: the clear and loud warning that a tsunami was about to land on our shores, and that we needed to start getting ready, immediately.
 The appropriate message for a tsunami headed our way isn’t that it’s not a threat “for now” or that we should worry about falling in the tub instead.
 A massive reaction would not have been an overreaction at all; it would have been appropriate.
 If nothing else, that China’s efficient top-down regime, which highly values its own survival, was willing to take such drastic steps was a sign that the coronavirus was a profound threat.